gae-init/gae-init-docs/main/templates/requirement/nodejs.md

 [Node Packaged Modules](https://npmjs.org/) which is a very easy way to install packages.

-After the installation make sure that you are able to run the `npm --help` command from your terminal.
+After the installation make sure that you are able to run the `npm --version` command from your terminal.